oscdoctest/Qi-Docs/docs/Qi_Stream_Behavior.rst

 |Discrete                   |3                               |Returns ‘null’                                    |
 +---------------------------+--------------------------------+--------------------------------------------------+

-When **Mode** is set to continuous (or left at the default value), calls to read the value of the ``QiStreamBehavior`` return ``0=Default``.
-Stream behavior can also be used to give different mode settings to different data properties within the stream’s type using overrides.
-For example, using an override allows for a **Discrete** mode setting for one property and a **Continuous** mode setting for another.

-When the Stream Behavior is set to **Continuous** or **Default**, read methods attempt to return an interpolated value for indexes that occur between two existing data events in a stream.
-This interpolation cannot always be performed, such as when the type is not numeric.
+Note that ``Continuous`` cannot return events for values that cannot be interpolated, such as when the type is not numeric.

-The table below describes how the **Continuous** or **Default** **Mode** affects indexes that occur between data in a stream:
+The table below describes how the **Continuous Mode** affects indexes that occur between data in a stream:

 ***Mode* = Continuous or Default**